The Invasion Of Poland

 What about my family, my mother Stanislawa, my father Aleksander, my brother Lutek and sisters Regina, Irena, Stefania?
 And my dear children, dear god, my children, darling Lucyna and handsome Zdzislaw.

-My world was turned upside down and beside me were my fellow soldiers in exactly the same postion.
+My world was turned upside down and beside me were my fellow soldiers in exactly the same position.
 We were angry, scared, hungry and powerless.

 Poland was hemmed in by 2 superpowers, we stood no chance and our future seemed doomed.